Award Holders: Jenny Kitzinger (JOMEC), Joan Haran (Social Sciences, Cardiff), Kate O’Riordan and Maureen McNeil (Lancaster).

 Themes of analysis included: the representations of 'futures' (including in science fiction), the mobilisation of women's bodies in the debate, representations of the embryo and images of scientists.

-For further information and examples of publications see CESAGen Website.
+For further information and examples of publications see the CESAGen Website.

 The project resulted in numerous publications (see publications by the co-authors) including the book: Human Cloning in the Media: from science fiction to science practice, Routledge 2008